Nevers-School/C-Text-Editor/README.md

 # Kilo Text Editor

-Kilo is a small, simple, and lightweight text editor written in C. It is designed to be easy to understand and modify, making it an excellent project for learning about text editor internals and C programming.
+Kilo is a small, simple, and lightweight text editor written in C.

 ## Features